 Soaring Stocks Raises Importance Of Diversifying

 The concept of diversification is vital to investors: Don't put all your eggs in one basket so they won't all get smashed if you trip and fall.
 It's better to spread your wealth over a broad financial spectrum of investments, but avoiding pitfalls isn't as intuitive as it may seem.
+Diversification neither assures a profit nor guarantees against loss in a declining market.
 This is especially important to remember when stocks are soaring and portfolios can get overloaded with stocks and human nature is to get greedy and overly optimistic about a continuation of the current trend.

 © 2018.
 All Rights Reserved.